-resident must have at least five years of registered residence in Croatia, provided that the following conditions were met: that he or she had renounced a foreign citizenship or will submit proof that he or she will be released from a previous citizenship if admitted to Croatian citizenship; that he or she is proficient in the Croatian language and Latin script; that it can be concluded from the applicant's conduct that he or she is attached to the legal system and customs of the Republic of Croatia; and finally, that he or she accepts the Croatian culture [emphases added].22
+All holders of the former Croatian republican citizenship became citizens of the new state ex lege (art.
+30, para.
+1).
+All other residents became aliens overnight, irrespective of how long they had resided in Croatia.
+Their naturalisation as Croatians was regulated by art.
+8 of the Law on Croatian Citizenship.
+According to this article, in order to be naturalised a resident must have at least five years of registered residence in Croatia, provided that the following conditions were met: that he or she had renounced a foreign citizenship or will submit proof that he or she will be released from a previous citizenship if admitted to Croatian citizenship; that he or she is proficient in the Croatian language and Latin script; that it can be concluded from the applicant's conduct that he or she is attached to the legal system and customs of the Republic of Croatia; and finally, that he or she accepts the Croatian culture [emphases added].23

-The law put those with less than five years of registered residence and those who were unable to prove that they had been released from foreign citizenship (i.e. previous republican citizenship)23 in a particularly difficult position.
-In the context in which Croatia was at war with the Yugoslav Federation (which initially consisted of the Republics of Serbia, Montenegro, Macedonia and Bosnia-Herzegovina and then progressively shrank to just Serbia and Montenegro) it was virtually impossible to satisfy this condition.
+The law put those with less than five years of registered residence and those who were unable to prove that they had been released from foreign citizenship (i.e. previous republican citizenship)24 in a particularly difficult position.
+In the context in which Croatia was at war with the Yugoslav army, controlled by Belgrade's leadership, and the Serb rebels in Croatia backed by Serbia it was virtually impossible to satisfy this condition.
 Only aliens born in the territory, spouses, emigrants and those whose citizenship was of interest to Croatia did not have to prove release from their previous citizenship under the naturalisation procedure.
 However, the first two categories have to fulfil more requirements than the latter two.
 Moreover, all applicants for naturalisation have to prove that they accept the Croatian legal system, customs and culture (see section 3.1.3 for further details).
 Between 1991 and 1993 decisions on applications, made by the Ministry of Internal Affairs, were discretionary, since the Ministry was not obliged to state its reasons for refusing a request.
-In 1993 the Constitutional Court ordered the Ministry in charge to begin giving reasons for its decisions.24
+In 1993 the Constitutional Court ordered the Ministry in charge to begin giving reasons for its decisions.25

 The ethnocentric features of the 1991 Citizenship Law were confirmed again in the transitional provisions, determining the initial citizenry of Croatia and including a special mode of acquiring citizenship for ethnic Croats who were registered as residents in Croatia but did not possess Croatian republican citizenship.
 They could acquire Croatian citizenship by declaration, i.e. by issuing a written statement to the police that they considered themselves Croatian citizens.
 Once the police had checked whether the individual in question had fulfilled the above requirements, he or she was then entered into the citizenship register (see art.
 30, para.
-2).25 In 1993, the Croatian Constitutional Court rejected the petition filed by the Social Democratic Union demanding the removal of art.
+2).26 In 1993, the Croatian Constitutional Court rejected the petition filed by the Social Democratic Union demanding the removal of art.
 30 in its entirety on the basis that it discriminated throughout against non-Croats.
 The Court stated that the Croatian Citizenship Law respected international law on statelessness and that it did not threaten to 'leave a person without citizenship', since all SFRY citizens had to have a republican citizenship.
-Furthermore, the Court stated that the Law itself did not explicitly revoke anyone's citizenship (UNHCR 1997: 17).